January 16th, 2021

-Old world levain Sourdough: Bakery’s that bake old world bread are proud of it and will say so on their website or in their shop.
-Grocery store sourdough is not old world.
+Old world levain Sourdough: Sourdough that is made with a cultured starter is considered levain.
+Bakery’s that make and bake bread with levain are proud of it and will say so on their website or in their shop.
+Grocery store sourdough is not old world levain.
 They take shortcuts and added back in the naturally occurring vitamins & minerals.
-Eat sourdough sparingly.
+Buy from your local baker and eat sourdough sparingly.

 Vegetables, Beans, and Vinegars: Sauerkraut, olives, pickled vegetables, leeks, adzuki beans, vinegars (in small amounts) and kombucha drinks.